JuniorElder/GriftlandsExpanded/README.md

 # GriftlandsExpanded

 Mod for Griftlands that expands the game by adding new cards and bosses.
 In the future, I would like to add some new enemies and grafts as well.
-Currently, all the content you get is for Sal only.

 ## Currently Added

 8 battle and 4 negotiation cards for Sal

+8 battle and 4 negotiation cards for Rook

 3 new bosses for Sal's story